whokilleddb/oops-c/README.md

 - `ipv6`: The IPv6 address of the associated domain

 It also contains pointers to the following functions (which we can consider analogous to the methods of a Class):
-- `resolve`: A pointer to a function which takes a pointer to a `DomainInfo` struct and returns an `int`.
+- `resolve`: A pointer to a function that takes a pointer to a `DomainInfo` struct and returns an `int`.
 This function would be responsible for resolving the domain name into IP addresses.
-- `display`:  A pointer to a function which takes a pointer to a `DomainInfo` struct and returns nothing, aka, `void`.
+- `display`:  A pointer to a function that takes a pointer to a `DomainInfo` struct and returns nothing, aka, `void`.
 This function would print the contents of the struct.

 There is another function worth mentioning and that is the `init()` function which has the following definition:
 ```c
 DomainInfo * init(char *domain);
 ```

-This function is analogous to a constructor in OOPs classes as it allocates memory for the `DomainInfo` struct on the heap. intializes it with the domain name and copies over the address of the functions into their respective pointers.
-I will skip the internal workings of these functions but feel free to check out the code (dont be lazy, go ahead, it wont hurt you to read a little code.
+This function is analogous to a constructor in OOPs classes as it allocates memory for the `DomainInfo` struct on the heap. initializes it with the domain name and copies over the address of the functions into their respective pointers.
+I will skip the internal workings of these functions but feel free to check out the code (don't be lazy, go ahead, it won't hurt you to read a little code.
 I have left comments along the way).

-However, lets look at the `main()` function:
+However, let's look at the `main()` function:
 ```c
 int main(int argc, char * argv[]) {
     printf("[i] Resolve IPv4 from Domain Name in C - Oops style\n");